jgsrty/jgsrty.github.io/docs/english/2019/2019-September/Origins of Christmas 1.md

 During this season of fun, the normal social order would reverse, and the wealthy would turn control of the city over to the poor.

-Businesses and schools would even close during the celebration, so that everyone could indulge in the frivolity.
+Businesses and schools would even close during the celebration, so that everyone could `indulge` in the `frivolity`.

 In Germany and regions further north, the Winter Solstice celebration was known as Yule.